Azkellas/rust_wgpu_hot_reload/README.md

 ### Using the template

-The project comes with a `Program` trait.
+The project comes with a `PipelineFuncs` trait.
 Hopefully it should be enough for your needs.
-You just need to replace the current implementation with yours in `lib/lib.rs`: `pub use crate::demo::DemoProgram as CurrentProgram;`.
+You just need to replace the current implementation with yours in `lib/lib.rs`: `demo_pipelines::demo::Pipeline as CurrentPipeline;`.

 ---